 3. People and forests: Understanding social structures in a vulnerable ecology

 4. Forest based livelihoods, survival crisis and politics of belonging in conservation landscapes

 5. Decentralizing conservation processes through rights-based frameworks: Forest rights act and joint forest management

 6. A political ecology of non-human subject making in forest conservation

-Amrita Sen is an Assistant Professor of Sociology at the Indian Institute of Technology Kharagpur and a Visiting Faculty with Azim Premji University, India.
+Amrita Sen is Assistant Professor of Sociology at the Indian Institute of Technology Kharagpur and Visiting Faculty with Azim Premji University, India.
 Her research interests include cultural and political ecology, politics of forest conservation, urban environmental conflicts and Anthropocene studies.
 In 2019, she received the ‘Excellence in PhD Thesis award’ from the Indian Institute of Technology Bombay, for her doctoral research on the conservation politics in Sundarbans.

 "The Sunderbans stands out as not just as the biggest mangrove forest in the world, but as a complex, multi-layered and multi-dimensional ensemble of humans and non-human actors.
 We actually know and understand much less than we think we do and Sen takes one important step in this book in explicating this dynamic world of forests, tigers, prawn, livelihoods, conflict, itinerants, rivers, tides, boats, fishing nets, bees, fakirs and much more … a very welcome addition to the literature."